lyokha/nginx-haskell-module/README.md

       which usually means efficient).
     + Haskell exported functions of types *S_S*, *S_SS* and *S_LS* allocate new
       strings with *malloc()* which get freed upon the request termination.
-      Strings, passed by functions of types *Y_Y* and *IOY_Y* are copied into a single buffer, but only when underlying lazy bytestrings have more than one chunks.
+      Strings passed by functions of types *Y_Y*, *IOY_Y* and all async handlers (i.e. by all functions that return lazy bytestrings except for content handlers) are copied into a single buffer, but only when underlying lazy bytestrings have more than one chunks.
     + Haskell content handlers are not suspendable so you cannot use long-running haskell functions without hitting the overall nginx performance.
 Fortunately this does not refer to [asynchronous